celeron533/DicomGrep/README.md

 An open source tool for searching DICOM files contents.

-Inspired by daily work which need to find DICOM files with specific criterias.
+Inspired by daily work which need to find DICOM files with specific criteria.

 Hope this tool can help researchers 👩‍🔬👨‍🔬🔬 or developers 👨‍💻👩‍💻💻 :)